QASymphony/shell-agent-samples/AutomationHostExamples/automateJunit/README.md

 `pip install pybase64`

+Note: If using pip3 run commands with pip3 instead e.g. `pip3 install requests`

 These commands will install the necessary modules required to run the python scripts.
-The modules are used to send requests to the API, read json configuration files, parse xml documents, and upload files to qTest.
+The modules are used to send requests to the API, parse xml documents, and upload files to qTest.

 ## Update Configuration File:

 **git\_url:** The shell script uses the url to clone a repository and send pull requests everytime it runs if -git input is used

 **local\_repository:** The folder containing the test cases.
-The shell script will use this to know where to run the maven build
+The shell script will use this to know where to run the maven build.
+Make sure to place this folder in the same directory as the the python and shell scripts.

 **qtest\_api\_token:** The token used to authorize the connection to qTest Manager